ashwani89n/series_spotlight/README.md

 * [x] The user can click on each item in the list to see a detailed view of it, including all database fields
 * [x] The web app serves an appropriate 404 page when no matching route is defined
 * [x] The web app is appropriately styled using Picocss
+* [x] The web app is connected to a PostgreSQL database.
+* [x] The PostgreSQL database includes a table that matches the data displayed in the web app.

 ## Video Walkthrough